iambrainstorming/iambrainstorming.github.io/src/chapters/invest_on_renewables.md

 The irony is that they want to [exert control over vast areas of land in Ladakh](https://scroll.in/article/1073644/in-ladakh-a-massive-energy-project-is-shrouded-in-mystery), while simultaneously failing to utilize or promote the widespread adoption of rooftop solar panels, which would decentralize power generation and transfer control from corporations and governments to the people - a scenario that seems to contradict their apparent desire for control.

+### Corporate Monopolies: A Threat to National Security

+Corporate monopolies pose threats to both national economic security and sovereignty, as they can wield immense control over essential resources and services.
+A recent example is the Adani Group, which reportedly [threatened to suspend power supply to Bangladesh](https://scroll.in/latest/1075198/adani-group-to-suspend-power-supply-to-bangladesh-if-dues-not-cleared-report) due to unpaid dues of around $850 million, even cutting the supply by half.
+Such actions highlight the vulnerabilities nations face when reliant on powerful corporate entities for critical infrastructure.
+To counteract this risk, decentralizing energy sources, such as installing solar panels on rooftops and maintaining community-based control, is essential.
+This approach not only reduces dependency on monopolistic corporations but also promotes energy resilience and self-sufficiency, strengthening the nation's ability to secure its own energy future.

 ## Zero electricity Bills